beyarkay/masters-thesis/src/03_lit_review.md

 fingers.
 Two ultrasonic transmitters mounted on the back of the glove and paired with three ultrasonic receivers mounted at known relative distances on the user's monitor allow the glove to calculate the locations of the transmitters via triangulation.
-The device was discontinued after two years, but its low cost prompted many researchers to continue using the glove as an input device [@todo, @todo, @todo] for years to come. @watsonSurveyGestureRecognition1993 reports the price of the PowerGlove as US$20 in 1993.
+The device was discontinued after two years.
+@watsonSurveyGestureRecognition1993 reports the price of the PowerGlove as US$20 in 1993.

 ![Powerglove, @abramsgentileentertainmentPowerGlove1989](src/imgs/03_abrams_gentile_entertainment_powerglove_1989.jpg){ width=50% }